linuxwebexpert/Senior-Manufacturing-Software-Engineer/README.md

 2. Connect the chat room to a PHP & MySQL backend profanity filter using AJAX
 3. Allow the moderator to add and delete words from the banned words list

-Here a few examples from the web on how to accomplish this challenge:
+Here are a few examples from the web on how to accomplish this challenge:

 - https://socket.io/get-started/chat
 - https://www.sitepoint.com/community/t/mysql-bad-word-filter/34316/3